damiencarbery/quotes/quotes.md

 ---

-"You’ll only pull off "you have to fail to succeed" approach if you create an environment where it’s safe to fail, where nobody is pointing fingers or looking to blame others when something doesn’t work out as planned.
+"You'll only pull off "you have to fail to succeed" approach if you create an environment where it's safe to fail, where nobody is pointing fingers or looking to blame others when something doesn't work out as planned.
 You need to take risks as a team.
-We share in each other’s successes, and we learn together when we fail." - Logan Smalley
+We share in each other's successes, and we learn together when we fail." - Logan Smalley

 ---